-- 1. In the case of potential involuntary transfers, prior to issuing assignment: - a.
-Members will be offered the option of reducing to part-time in order to mitigate the involuntary transfer. - b.
-The Principal shall allow a unit member to voluntarily place themselves on the involuntary transfer list if their transfer mitigates the transfer of another MCEA unit member. - c.
-Unit members will have the opportunity to inform appropriate administrators regarding their preferences for a new assignment. - d.
-Impacted MCEA bargaining unit members will receive notice of involuntary transfer in writing by the third Friday in March and given the opportunity to search for open positions in MCPS Careers (or its digital equivalent) and can attend a system wide meeting held by OHRD to receive appropriate information.
+In the case of potential involuntary transfers, prior to issuing assignment:

+1. Members will be offered the option of reducing to part-time in order to mitigate the involuntary transfer.

+- 2. The Principal shall allow a unit members to voluntarily place themselves on the involuntary transfer list if their transfer mitigates the transfer of another MCEA unit member. - 3.
+Unit members will have the opportunity to inform appropriate administrators regarding their preferences for a new assignment. - 4.
+Impacted MCEA bargaining unit members will receive notice of involuntary transfer in writing by the third Friday in March and given the opportunity to search for open positions in MCPS Careers (or its digital equivalent) and can attend a system wide meeting held by the Office of Human Resources and Development to receive appropriate information.